 If you are new to the keyboard and digital piano realm and may have limited knowledge about keyboards, this post is for you.

 Mini Keyboards not for Serious Learning to Play

 The cheapest Casio keyboards are the SA series.
 These mini keyboards sell for about $50-$70 with 32 – 44 keys.
-The keys are not touch-sensitive which means that the sound will be at the same volume no matter how hard you press them.
+The keys are not touch-sensitive, meaning the sound will be at the same volume no matter how hard you press them.

-In the Casio SA series, there are two types of keyboards: the SA-46 (green) and SA-47 (gray) are having 32 mini keys; the SA-76 (orange), SA-77 (gray), and SA-78 (pink).
+In the Casio SA series, there are two types of keyboards: the SA-46 (green) and SA-47 (gray) have 32 mini keys; the SA-76 (orange), SA-77 (gray), and SA-78 (pink).
 Besides the number of keys and the body color, these mini keyboards have the functions: